- Ph.D. in History from the University of Virginia

 Before coming to Ohio University in 2006, he was a post-doctoral fellow at the Library Company of Philadelphia and taught at Georgetown University and California State University, Sacramento.
 During the 2014-15 academic year, he was the Fulbright-sponsored Mary Ball Washington Professor of American History, at the University College, Dublin.
 While there, he delivered two public lectures: “American Interregnum: Secession, the US Civil War & the 19th Century’s Crisis of Governance,” and the Lincoln Lecture, “Abraham Lincoln: The Life and Death of a Statesmen,” available as a podcast through the HistoryHub.

-He has presented to a variety of local and state level historical groups and was the content editor for An Introduction to Ohio University.
-He is currently working on a new book-length study of the statecraft of the sectional and secession crises and shorter pieces on Civil War diplomacy and Ohio politics during the Civil War.
+He has presented to a variety of forums domestically and abroad and is currently completing a co-edited collection on Ohio's early settlement and one situating the Civil War into a continental perspective, in addition to a new book-length study of the statecraft of the sectional and secession crisis of 1860-1861.
 His work has been funded by the National Endowment for the Humanities, the Fulbright Commission, the Filson Institute, and an Ohio University Baker Fund Grant.

-Co-editor (with Frank Towers and L. Diane Barnes), The Old South’s Modern Worlds: Slavery, Region, and Nation in the Age of Progress (Oxford University Press).
+The Old South’s Modern Worlds: Slavery, Region, and Nation in the Age of Progress (Oxford University Press), co-edited with Frank Towers and L. Diane Barnes.

-Co-editor (with Patrick Griffin, Robert G. Ingram, Peter S. Onuf) Between Sovereignty and Anarchy: The Politics of Violence in the American Revolutionary Era (The University of Virginia Press, 2015)
+Between Sovereignty and Anarchy: The Politics of Violence in the American Revolutionary Era (The University of Virginia Press, 2015), co-edited with Patrick Griffin, Robert G. Ingram, Peter S. Onuf.

 Recent Articles and Book Chapters